Strong accessibility for finitely presented groups: Dunwoody/Delzant-Potyagailo resolution

 \section{Dunwoody/Delzant-Potyagailo resolution}

-In this section we give a version of~\cite[\S4]{dp}.
-Rather than work with free actions on simply connected spaces Delzant and Potyagailo use actions on simply connected triangular complexes where cell stabilizers are allowed to be members of an ``elementary family''.

-Given a (reasonable) space $X$ with a free $G$--action and a $G$--tree $T$ there is always a $G$--equivariant map from $X$ to $T$.
+Given a simplicial complex $X$ with a free $G$--action and a $G$--tree $T$ there is always a $G$--equivariant map from $X$ to $T$.
 If $T$ is simplicial and the map is chosen reasonably well, preimages of midpoints of edges form a subset of $X$ called a \emph{pattern}, the connected components of which are two-sided \emph{tracks}.
-Patterns were introduced by Dunwoody in~\cite{dunwoody::access} to show that almost-finitely presented groups are accessible, and used in~\cite{dunwoodyjsj} to construct a \jsj\ decomposition for finitely presented groups over slender edge groups.
+Patterns were introduced by Dunwoody in~\cite{dunwoody::access} to show that (almost-) finitely presented groups are accessible, and used in~\cite{dunwoodyjsj} to construct a {\jsj} decomposition for finitely presented groups over slender edge groups.

 If the action on $X$ is not free there is in general no $G$--equivariant map $X\to T$.
-We coarsely follow~\cite{dp} and construct a class of spaces such that if $T$ is a (suitable) $G$--tree then there are $G$--equivariant maps $X\to T\cup\partial T$.
+The construction below is a generalization of~\cite[4.1-4.9]{dp}, after~\cite{dunwoody::access}.
+Like them, we construct a class of spaces such that if $T$ is a (suitable) $G$--tree then there are $G$--equivariant maps $X\to \hat T = T\cup\partial T$, where $\partial T$ is the boundary at infinity of $T$.